WTOD (FM): History

 The construction permit for this station was first issued in 1990 to Dickey Broadcasting.
 The first assigned call letters were WUIA and then WMHE; neither were ever used.

 Dickey Broadcasting (which would evolve into Cumulus Broadcasting) did not put the station on the air.
 This was due to confusion surrounding whether doing so would compromise FCC regulations.
 At the time, the FCC Rules prohibited a Broadcaster from having more than one AM and one FM property in the same market.
 Dickey Broadcasting already owned WWWM-FM (now WQQO) and WWWM 1470 (now defunct).

 Buzz 106.5

 The license was sold for $149,920 in August 1993 to Toledo Radio, Inc. 106.5 signed on in the fall of 1994, taking the call letters WBUZ.
-"The Buzz" was a hybrid format of harder-edged alternative rock and album-oriented rock.
+"The Buzz" was a hybrid format of harder-edged alternative rock, nu metal, and album-oriented rock.
 The station quickly became popular, and in June 1996, added "The Howard Stern Show."